The majority of online stores fold because they’re unable to drive traffic.

 The great ecommerce myth is that having the right products, a beautiful site design, and stunning product photography is all that’s necessary to get people to pull out their credit card and buy.
 Those are the table stakes—the cost of entry.

 You might prove the exception if you’re launching your store to a group of people who are interested in what you’re doing in the first place.
-However, the majority of stores aren’t launching to the right people, if anyone at all.
+However, the majority of stores haven't considered a customer journey map and are launching to the wrong people, if anyone at all.

 Starting on such an unstable foundation almost pre-determines a new store to become a mausoleum for products that will never find an owner.